Filing the Alabama Certificate of Formation is Easy!

 There are two ways to file your Certificate of Formation:

 OPTION 1: Create an account to file online as a subscriber OR continue as a non-subscriber.

 - OR -

-OPTION 2: File by mail or in person with the Alabama Secretary of State's downloadable form.
+OPTION 2: File by mail with the Alabama Secretary of State's downloadable form.